harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 **You must install an Error Tracking Agent to use Harness Error Tracking for your application or Service.**

-Review the following to make sure that you have met the requirements to use Harness Error Tracking.
+Review the following to make sure that you have met the requirements to use Harness Error Tracking:

 * [Compatibility and Requirements](install-the-error-tracking-agent.md#compatibility-and-requirements).
 * [Install an Error Tracking Agent](install-the-error-tracking-agent.md).